 Go on a walk in the rainforest to chase waterfalls and swim in rockpools

-The Sunshine Coast Hinterland will also seduce the nature lovers.
+The Sunshine Coast Hinterland will also seduce nature lovers.

 I’ve hiked the Kondalilla Falls Circuit many times, and it’s always a pleasure.
 It’s an easy hike (5km) – with a lot of stairs – that take you through the forest to some great waterfalls, with an 80m drop!
 I like starting the hike with a barbeque surrounded by kookaburras.

-Gardner’s Falls are nearby as well, and very reputed for a dip – so they get crowded during summer.
+Gardner’s Falls are nearby as well, and very reputed for a dip.
+They’re known to be one of the best rockpools near Brisbane, so they get crowded during summer.
 If you want to escape the crowd, my favourite rockpools are further north, in Conondale National Park.

-If you’re staying closer to the Sunshine Coast, the Buderim Falls can be a great option.
+If you’re staying closer to the Sunshine Coast, you will enjoy the short walk to Buderim Falls.

 And if you want an easy walk, you will love the rainforest walk at the Mary Cairncross Scenic Reserve.